AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 You receive the error "Unknown_user_type: Unknown User Type" when working with the Add-AzureAccount or Login-AzureRmAccount cmdlets.

 **Reason for the error:**
-This error occurs if the credential asset name is not valid or if the username and password that you used to setup the Automation credential asset are not valid.
+This error occurs if the credential asset name is not valid or if the username and password that you used to set up the Automation credential asset are not valid.

 **Troubleshooting tips:**
 In order to determine what's wrong, take the following steps: